mdbergmann/knx-conn/README.md

 ## What works

-Currently only tunnelling is supported.
+Currently tunnelling is supported, routing is not

 Implemented DPTs: `dpt-1.001`, `dpt-5.001`, `dpt-5.010`, `dpt-9.001`, `dpt-10.001`, `dpt-11.001`.
 More are on the todo list (pull-requests welcome).